ghewadesumit/Big-Data-Analysis-using-Apache-Spark/README.md

 The OBS-TIME field is populated with the observation times contained in NOAA/NCDC’s Multinetwork Metadata System (MMS)

-# to run the script
+# To run the script
 spark-submit weather.py

+# To view the analysis results
+hadoop fs -cat /user/username/resultsfilename/*